danielpeter/specfem3d_globe/05_regional_simulations.md

 ![An illustration of running simulation with sponge.
 This is a regional simulation that happens in the simulation region, the quality factor in the sponge region gradually transits to 30.](figures/fig6.jpg)
 <div class="figcaption" style="text-align:justify;font-size:80%"><span style="color:#9A9A9A">Figure: An illustration of running simulation with sponge.
 This is a regional simulation that happens in the simulation region, the quality factor in the sponge region gradually transits to 30.</span></div>

+### Mesh resolution

 When the width of the chunk is different from $90^{\circ}$ (or the number of elements is greater than 1248), the radial distribution of elements needs to be adjusted as well to maintain spectral elements that are as cube-like as possible.
 The code attempts to do this, but be sure to view the mesh with your favorite graphics package to make sure that the element are well behaved.

 Remember: a high-quality mesh is paramount for accurate simulations.
 In addition to a reorganization of the radial distribution of elements, the time stepping and period range in which the attenuation is applied is automatically determined.
 The minimum and maximum periods for attenuation are:

 $$\omega_{max}=\omega_{min}\times10^{W_{3}}$$